faylang/fay/README.md

     foo :: Int -> String
     foo = ffi "JSON.stringify(%1)"

+You can only use point free style in FFI functions, `foo x = ffi "..." x` is *not allowed*.

 The rules are simple:

 1. Concrete type, e.g. `String`, `Maybe Int`: yes, will be de/serialized.